 This article is about poisoning from swallowing or eating dirt.

 There are no specific poisonous ingredients in dirt.
-But dirt might contain chemicals that kill insects or plants, fertilizers, parasites, bacterial toxins (poisons), or animal or human waste.
+But dirt might contain chemicals that kill insects or plants, fertilizers, parasites, bacterial toxins (poisons), fungi (mold), or animal or human waste.

-Swallowing dirt may cause constipation and a blockage in the intestines.
-These can cause stomach pain.
+Swallowing dirt may cause constipation or a blockage in the intestines.
+These can cause stomach pain, which may be severe.
 If there are contaminants in the soil, these substances may also cause symptoms.

 Have this information ready: